Layne Hatcher: Arkansas State

-On April 15, 2019, Hatcher committed to Arkansas State, the school he originally committed to out of high school.
+On April 15, 2019, Hatcher committed to Arkansas State—the school he originally committed to out of high school.

 Hatcher entered the 2019 season as the backup to incumbent starter Logan Bonner.
 He made his college football debut against No. 3 Georgia in week three.
 He entered the game early in the fourth quarter with nine minutes left.
 After three straight runs by running back DJ Chatman, Hatcher completed his first career pass for 45 yards to Jonathan Adams Jr. After another run and a completion to Bubba Ogbebor, he threw his first career interception to Lewis Cine in the redzone.
 He finished the game going three of five for 53 yards and an interception.
 He also ran the ball once for five yards.
 He made his first career start against Troy in week five as Bonner was dealing with an injury to his throwing hand.
 In his debut he threw for 440 yards and four touchdowns in a 50–43 win over the Trojans.
 Following the game he was named a Manning Award Star of the Week winner.
 Bonner's hand injury would sideline him for the rest of the season as Hatcher became the fulltime starter.
-After losing back-to-back games against Georgia State and Louisiana he led the team to four start wins over Texas State, Louisiana–Monroe, Coastal Carolina, and Georgia Southern.
+After losing back-to-back games against Georgia State and Louisiana he led the team to four straight wins over Texas State, Louisiana–Monroe, Coastal Carolina, and Georgia Southern.
 In that span he threw for 300 yards twice against Louisiana–Monroe in the team's 48–41 win and against Georgia Southern in the team's 38–33 win.
 To finish off the regular season the team fell to South Alabama 30–34 as Hatcher once again threw for 300 yards.
 The team earned a bid in the Camellia Bowl against FIU.
 Facing off against James Morgan and the Panthers, he threw for 393 yards, for his third-straight 300-yard performance, and four touchdowns.
-After a punt on FIU's first possession, he lead the Red Wolves on a fifteen-play-80-yard touchdown drive that ended with a four yard touchdown pass to Omar Bayless.
+After a punt on FIU's first possession, he led the Red Wolves on a fifteen-play-80-yard touchdown drive that ended with a four yard touchdown pass to Omar Bayless.
 The team won 34–26 to finish the season 6–3.
 He finished the season with 27 touchdown passes, which was good enough for tied-second all-time in program history.
 Following the season he was named Sun Belt Conference Freshman of the Year.